 The London Baptist Confession of Faith of 1689 is not Scripture, but was written by men.
 We find it to be a useful summary of the doctrines the Bible teaches.
-As Baptist believers, we are not bound by confessions, but we use them with great profit to guide our understanding of Scripture.
+As Baptist believers, we are not bound by confessions, but we use them with great profit to guide our understanding of Scripture and explain to others what we believe and why.
 We find our Confession to be so useful that we subscribe to it fully, without reservation or changes of any kind.
 We teach the Confession so that we might preserve the doctrines taught in Scripture and historic Baptist faith for generations to come.

 Often called "Keach's Catechism," this question-and-answer guide to the essential elements of our faith was originally used to teach children and new believers.
 We use it for general instruction of all church members.
 For young children, we have adopted "A Confession for Girls and Boys," copies of which are available from the pastor.

 This Latin expression means that we reject the teachings and traditions of men as having anything to do with our faith or the worship of God, who is sovereign over all His creation.
 We are always being reformed by the Word of God and affirm the five "solas" of the Reformation:

 God's Word is our only Rule for faith and life in Christ.
 God's Word teaches us what we are to believe concerning Him, and what duty He requires of us.
 God's Word is perspicuous, or clear enough for even a child to understand.
 God's Word is inspired, or given to mankind word by word by His Spirit through the pens and personalities of men He chose.
 God's Word is authoritative, meaning that it contains everything God requires us to believe and do.
 God's Word is sufficient, meaning that we need no other word, tradition of men, tool, science, or belief to govern any matter of faith and Christian life.